dhis2/dhis2-docs-implementation/content/metadata_assessment/procedures.md

 # Procedures

-While this guide discusses several key technical considerations and tools that can be used to review and clean existing metadata configurations, there can often be a number of procedural issues that result in these metadata challenges occurring in the first place.
+While this guide discusses several key technical considerations and tools that can be used to review existing metadata configurations, there can often be a number of procedural issues that result in these metadata challenges occurring in the first place.
 By reviewing them and outlining measures to mitigate these challenges going forward; they can hopefully be avoided after a system has been reviewed and cleaned.
 Procedural issues that can result in complications when managing metadata include

 - Development instances not available or not used properly
 - Lack of procedures for adding metadata or modifying the configuration